 Are pages loading slowly?
 Switch on the low-bandwidth option:

-In addition to adopting a number of the proposals from BIS on disclosure, this report has been prepared in accordance with the requirements of the Companies Act 2006 and Schedule 8 of the Large and Medium-Sized Companies and Groups (Accounts & Reports) 2008 Regulations, which set out the current requirements for the disclosure of Directors’ remuneration, and also in accordance with the requirements of the Listing Rules of the Financial Services Authority.
-The current legislation requires the auditors to report to the Company's members on the 'auditable parts' of the Directors' remuneration report and to state whether, in their opinion, the parts of the report that have been subject to audit have been properly prepared in accordance with the relevant legislation and have been highlighted
+This report has been prepared in accordance with the requirements of the Companies Act 2006, the Large and Medium-Sized Companies and Groups (Accounts & Reports) (Amendment) Regulations 2013, which came into force on 1 October 2013 and which set out the new reporting requirements in respect of Directors’ remuneration and the Listing Rules.
+The legislation requires the external auditors to state whether, in their opinion, the parts of the report that are subject to audit have been properly prepared in accordance with the relevant legislation and these parts have been highlighted.

 On behalf of the Board, I would like to thank shareholders for their continued support.
-Should any shareholder wish to contact me in connection with the Group’s senior executive remuneration policy, please email me at: email@example.com.
+Should any shareholder wish to contact me in connection with the Group’s senior executive remuneration policy, they may email me at: email@example.com.

 Chairman of the Remuneration Committee